moi-team/lita-chuck_norris/README.md

 ![A kitten dies every time you say the word problem!](http://i.imgur.com/57kaM.jpg)

 ## Installation
-Add lita-chuck_norris to your Gemfile:
+Add moiscot-problem to your Gemfile:

 ``` ruby
 gem 'moiscot-problem'